Chicago utilizes mechanical street sweepers to remove debris and litter from streets.

 Snow Removal Chicago Municipal Code, sections 4-4-310 and 10-8-180, specifies that both homes and businesses must clear snow from sidewalks next to their property.
 Make Chicago safe for everyone by clearing snow and ice from the public sidewalks around your property.
 Without a wide, clear path, snow and ice on the sidewalk make it difficult for everyone — especially people with disabilities, seniors, and children — to walk safely.
 Read Chicago Sidewalk Snow Removal Guide.

 Be a good neighbor and offer help to those in your community who are physically unable to clear their own sidewalks.
-To volunteer as a Snow Angel or read FAQs on snow removal see the City’s webpage.
+To read FAQs on snow removal see the City’s webpage.

 Street drains can quickly get clogged with leaves and other street debris and flood.
 Please tell your neighbors and landscape companies NOT to rake leaves into the street and gutters.
 If you do see leaves and debris on top of street drains or catch basins, just rake or sweep up and bag this debris, and dispose in the trash or compose in a yard.
 Otherwise, the debris could clog the sewer structure.
 If ponding water remains even after removing leaves and debris from the surface grates, contact our office, and we’ll get the City to schedule the unclogging.